 From time to time it may be desirable to amend this plan to respond to changing circumstances or opportunities.
-Minor amendments (as compared to full plan updates in which the entire plan is reviewed and revised) will most often address a land use issue, typically to change a mapped land use designation or a land use policy to allow for the approval of something that the adopted plan does not currently allow.
-For example, proposed business zoning outside the hamlet (including A-2 zoning) or requests for a third lot split must follow this plan amendment process.
+Minor amendments (as compared to full plan updates in which the entire plan is reviewed and revised) will most often address a land use issue, typically to change a mapped land use designation or a land use policy to allow for the approval of something that the adopt-ed plan does not currently allow.
+However, an amendment can be proposed for any purpose.

-Plan amendments may be requested by any resident or interested party (e.g. a developer), but the Town Board serves as gatekeeper in the amendment process, deciding whether to refer a possible amendment to the Plan Commission for further evaluation and recommendation.
+Plan amendments may be proposed by any member of the Town Board, Plan Commission, or a property owner.
 The amendment process is required by law (Wis.
 Stat.
 66.1001) to follow the same process as plan adoption described earlier in this chapter, including the requisite public hearing and notifications.
-The Town of Concord places a high value on transparency and public involvement in the planning process and establishes the following process as a requirement of any plan amendment or update, in addition to the statutory process described earlier (also see a flowchart version of this in Appendix E).
+The Town of Concord places a high value on transparency and public involvement in the planning process and establishes the following process as a requirement of any plan amendment or update, in addition to the statutory process described earlier.